-She took her last paycheck from work and went to the grocery store, buying ingredients for all the dishes her family had been making for years, including poppy seed chicken, rotel chicken spaghetti, lasagna, meatball mozz pasta, and, of course, chicken salad and pimento cheese.
+She took her last paycheck from work and went to the grocery store, buying ingredients for all the dishes her family had been making for years, including poppy seed chicken, Rotel chicken spaghetti, lasagna, meatball mozz pasta, and, of course, chicken salad and pimento cheese.

 “I sent an email out to about 10 good friends and said, ‘this is what I have made if anybody is interested and here are the prices and I will even deliver it to your home,’” Michelle says.

 Within six days everything was sold out.
 The empty deep freeze sent her back to the grocery store and My Michelle’s was underway.
-Months later she moved into a permanent location and was selling grab-and-go dishes to the public.
+Months later she moved to a permanent location and was selling grab-and-go dishes to the public.

-With her business growing fast Rounsaville had the opportunity to expand into the catering business, while learning from one of the best in town.
+With her business growing fast Rounsaville had the opportunity to expand into the catering business while learning from one of the best in town.